-Most insurers offer a discount to customers who pay their annual premium up front, rather than in monthly instalments, especially for general insurance, such as motor insurance, which is annual.
+Most insurers offer a discount to customers who pay their annual premium upfront, rather than in monthly installments, especially for general insurance, which is annual; such as motor insurance.

-This is because annual payment has lower administrative costs compared with monthly payments, and insurers may be able to better return on investments.
+This is because annual payment has lower administrative costs compared with monthly payments, and insurers are likely to get better return on investments.
 Some insurers charge an additional administrative fee while others charge a slightly higher premium.

-Under a monthly instalment arrangement, if a claim is lodged at any time during the policy period the remainder of the annual premium will still need to be paid.
+Under a monthly installment arrangement, if a claim is lodged at any time during the policy period the remainder of the annual premium will still need to be paid.

 - Increase your excess